joelparkerhenderson/maker-taker-solver-as-aws-lambda-java/README.md

   * A list of solver pairs

-  * The original list of makers; this is for convenience.

-  * The original list of takers; this is for convenience.
+  * The input lists of tags, interactions, makers, tags; this is for convenience.